 02 of 11

-San Marco is the heart of Venice and the sestiere most often visited by tourists.
-Piazza San Marco, St. Mark's square, is Venice's main square.
+San Marco is in the heart of Venice and the sestiere most often visited by tourists.
+Piazza San Marco, St. Mark's Square, is Venice's main square.
 Around the square are elegant historic buildings and expensive cafes, some with live music in the evening.
 In addition, main tourist sites such as Saint Mark's Basilica, the Doge's Palace, the Campanile (bell tower), and the Correr Museum can be found in this sestiere.

 03 of 11